Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €1,000–30,000/night | Location: 15 Place Vendôme, 1st

-The Ritz (1898 — César Ritz’s original vision, the hotel that defined luxury hospitality and gave the English language the word “ritzy”) reopened after a four-year renovation in 2016 and is at its finest — the extraordinary place Vendôme position (the most beautiful square in Paris, the extraordinary column cast from Austerlitz cannon, the extraordinary jeweler concentration), the extraordinary Bar Hemingway (the most famous cocktail bar in Paris — where Ernest Hemingway reportedly “liberated” in 1944), and the extraordinary La Table de l’Espadon restaurant (2 Michelin stars).
+The Ritz (1898 — César Ritz’s original vision, the hotel that defined luxury hospitality and gave the English language the word “ritzy”) reopened after a four-year renovation in 2016 and is in top form.
+It sits on Place Vendôme, arguably the most beautiful square in Paris, with its column cast from Austerlitz cannon and its concentration of jewelers.
+Bar Hemingway remains the most famous cocktail bar in the city — the one Ernest Hemingway reportedly “liberated” in 1944 — and La Table de l’Espadon restaurant holds 2 Michelin stars.

 La Réserve Paris — Private Mansion